 Nutrition Entrepreneurs (general body member),

-Women’s Health (Continuing Education Article Reviewer, current)
+Women’s Health (Continuing Education Article Reviewer)

 New York State Department of Education - Certified Dietitian-Nutritionist

 Texas State Board of Dietetics/ Nutrition - Licensed Dietitian

 The Academy of Lactation Policy and Practice, Inc. - Certified Lactation Counselor Course

 New York Institute of Aromatherapy - Certified Aromatherapist, Level 1

 The Herbal Academy

 Integrative Women's Health Institute